La Ronde (amusement park): Six Flags changes

-La Ronde had a Nintendo-sponsored video game centre with the latest Nintendo video games and attractions.
-Since 2009, the former 3D theatre has housed Nintendo DS and Wii consoles, advertisements and a Nintendo Store.

 The Serial Thriller, a Vekoma Suspended Looping Coaster that used to be located at the now defunct Six Flags AstroWorld, was shipped to La Ronde from the Great Escape, another Six Flags property where it had laid in storage since 2005.
-The roller coaster, which opened in 1999 at Six Flags AstroWorld, was installed over the Lac des Dauphins at the park for the 2010 season and is named Ednör - L'Attaque.
+The roller coaster, which opened in 1999 at Six Flags AstroWorld, was installed over the Lac des Dauphins at the park for the 2010 season and is named Ednör – L'Attaque.
 It features special effects and is themed around an alleged sea monster that was purported to have appeared in the Lac des Dauphins.

 On March 9, 2010, La Ronde announced that Terminator X: A Laser Battle for Salvation, an interactive laser-tag attraction themed around the Terminator series, would also be featured in the park for the 2010 season.

 On January 19, 2012, Six Flags announced Vol Ultime at La Ronde; it is similar to the SkyScreamers and it is 45 m tall.

 In 2013, the park opened a water-themed attraction, Aqua Twist.
 On August 29, 2013, Six Flags announced the addition of Demon, a top spin ride, for the 2014 season.
 As a world premiere, Goliath was the first roller coaster equipped and exploited with a virtual reality headset.

 On August 28, 2014, Six Flags announced Maison Rouge, a haunted house, for the 2015 season.

 On September 3, 2015, Six Flags announced Avenue Aventure, a section of the park which includes Bateau Pirate, Condor and two new rides: Phoenix, a Larson flying scooters, and Gravitor, a Chance Falling Star from Six Flags St. Louis.

-On September 1, 2016 Six Flags announced Titan, a Zamperla Giant Discovery.
+On September 1, 2016, Six Flags announced Titan, a Zamperla Giant Discovery.
 It is the park's second pendulum ride.
 It is identical to the Riddler Revenge at Six Flags Over Texas.

 In 2017, Le Monstre had only one track open for mainly the whole season while the other track was retracked.